facelessuser/sublime-markdown-popups/docs/usage.md

     ```

 ### Template Color Filtering
 MdPopups also provides a number of color filters within the template environment that can manipulate the colors.
-For instance, lets say you had your tooltip is the same color as the view window and it is difficult to see where the tooltip starts and ends.
+For instance, lets say you had your tooltip in the same color as the view window and it was difficult to see where the tooltip starts and ends.
 You can take the color schemes background and apply a brightness filter to it allowing you now see the tooltip clearly.

 Here we can make the background of the tooltip darker: